What is MFI (Mean or Median Fluorescence Intensity) and how do I calculate it in FCS Express?

 Cautions

-• While the Mean might be most useful when used to describe normal distributions and not bi-modal or multi-modal data, the Median is a non-parametric statistic in that it is a better indicator of the central tendency of your data, regardless of the underlying data distribution.
+• While the Mean might be most useful when used to describe normal distributions and not bi-modal or multi-modal data, the Median is a non-parametric statistic in that it is a robust indicator of the central tendency of your data, regardless of the underlying data distribution.

 • The Arithmetic Mean is affected by outliers, while the Median is less sensitive to outliers.